fyrkov/refcards/AWS/ASG.md

 * Predictive scaling.
 Based on forecast built on top of historical data.

 **Scaling cooldown** - 5 mins by default.\
-Cooldown is activated after scaling activity happens.\
+Cooldown is activated after a scaling activity happens.\
-During this period ASG will not do any actions.
+During this period ASG will not perform any actions.

 Advice: use ready-to-use AMIs to reduce configuration time (EC2 user data script, etc).

 #### ASG Termination policies
 1. Default.
 Choose the AZ with most instances.
 Delete the instance with the oldest launch configuration.
 2. Lifecycle hooks.
-An ability ti perform extra steps upon scaling in/out.
+An ability to perform extra steps upon scaling in/out.
 Instances go into aux `Pending` or `Terminating` states.\
-This can help to gather logs for example from a crashing instance before it gets terminated.
+This can help for example to gather logs from a crashing instance before it gets terminated.

 #### Launch templates vs Launch configuration
 LC is legacy.
 Must be re-created every time config changes.